jeanbaptistemora/fluidattacks-universe2/docs/src/docs/security/authentication/internal.md

 ## Centralized authentication

-We use a centralized authentication platform (IAM) to manage all the applications we internally use.
+We use a centralized authentication platform (IAM) to manage all our internal applications.
 Our employees do not know
 any of the passwords
 of the managed applications;